Get

 Suitable for: Families with older children, seniors, or apartment dwellers

-The Russian Blue cat is one of the most well-known and easily recognizable blue breeds, revered for their luxurious, dense blue coats and strikingly captivating green eyes.
+The Russian Blue cat is one of the most well-known and easily recognizable blue breeds, revered for their luxurious, dense blue coat and strikingly captivating green eyes.
 They are curious, gentle, and tranquil animals that are friendly and loving with their families but somewhat reserved around new faces.
 These cats are highly athletic and rival most other domestic breeds in their jumping ability, with high intelligence and an amazing memory.
 While they are typically reserved around strangers, they will remember familiar visitors months apart and often run to greet them as they arrive.

 Final Words